Deepak195kumar/reactPrep/JS/JSinterviewPREP.md

 ## this

--> `JavaScript this keyword always holds the reference to a single object, which defines the current line of code’s execution context which means this keyword refers to the object that is currently executing the code`
+-> `JavaScript `this` keyword always holds the reference to a single object, which defines the current line of code’s execution context which means this keyword refers to the object that is currently executing the code`
--> The value that this store is the current execution context(GEC or FEC) of the JavaScript program ->Thus, when used inside a function this value will change depending on how that function is defined, how it is invoked, and the default execution context. this keyword will refer to different objects depending on how it is used
+-> The value that `this` store is the current execution context(GEC or FEC) of the JavaScript program ->Thus, when used inside a function this value will change depending on how that function is defined, how it is invoked, and the default execution context. this keyword will refer to different objects depending on how it is used
 -> When this keyword is used in global scope this is set to window object.

 1. this alone : refers to the global object.
-2. this in function : the global object is the default binding for this.
+2. this in normal function : the global object is the default binding for this.
 3. this in strict mode : in strict mode, this is undefined.
-4. this in event handlers
+4. this in event handlers // refers to the element that received the event.
+5. Explicit Binding- You can explicitly set the value of this using call, apply, or bind.

 ## Prototype